About Google Ads Conversion Import for Salesforce®

 You use Google Ads to bring in new customers for your business.
 You also use Salesforce’s Sales Cloud to track when new leads turn into paying customers.
 But how do you connect the dots?
 How do you see which Google Ads keywords, ads and campaigns are doing the best job at driving the qualified leads and new sales that you track in Salesforce?

 With Google Ads Conversion Import for Salesforce, you can automatically count Google Ads conversions for any of the lead statuses and opportunity stages (we’ll call these milestones) that you’re already tracking in Salesforce.
 This lets you understand how your Google Ads investment results in the most important milestones in your sales funnel.
-With the information that you learn, you can then adjust your Google Ads account to make sure that you are driving the right kind of traffic.
+With the information that you get, you can then adjust your Google Ads account to make sure that you're driving the right kind of traffic.

 You’ve created ads to send prospective customers to a contact form on your website.
-When people fill in the form, they are entered as new leads in Salesforce, and you use Salesforce to track every stage in the sales process.
+When people fill in the form, they're entered as new leads in Salesforce, and you use Salesforce to track every stage in the sales process.

 You’ve already set up conversion tracking to see when prospective customers who click your ads submit the contact form.
-You’ve learned that two of your keywords are especially good at driving these leads.
+You’ve found out that two of your keywords are especially good at driving these leads.
 But you know that not all leads are equal: are both keywords resulting in sales?

 You link your Salesforce and Google Ads accounts, and you decide to track two Salesforce milestones as conversions: when a lead transitions to an opportunity, and when the opportunity results in a sale.